C-Elegans/stackyII-as/stackyII-as/isa.md

 cjump: 0x6000,0x0FFF - pops the top of the stack, and jumps if the value is not zero

 push: 0x8000,0x7FFF - pushes the immediate value onto the stack

+frame: 0x1000, 0x07FF - pushes the base pointer on the stack, and creates space for X amount of variables

+local: 0x3000,0x07FF - reads the address formed by the immediate value+the base pointer and pushes it onto the stack